About Colorado River Regional Crisis Services

 Our Story

-Colorado River Regional Crisis Services (CRRCS) was founded in 1997 with a mission to provide compassionate assistance and support to individuals impacted by domestic violence, sexual assault, dating violence, stalking, and sex trafficking.
+Founded in 1997, Colorado River Regional Crisis Services (CRRCS) was created to provide compassionate support to individuals impacted by domestic violence, sexual assault, dating violence, stalking, and sex trafficking.

-Originally known as the Colorado River Regional Crisis Shelter, we began as a safe haven offering emergency shelter to survivors in crisis.
-As the needs of our community grew, so did our vision.
+Originally known as the Colorado River Regional Crisis Shelter, we began by offering emergency shelter and crisis support to survivors seeking safety.
+As community needs expanded, so did our commitment.

-In 2015, we changed our name to Colorado River Regional Crisis Services to reflect our expanded commitment offering not only residential support, but also community-based and mobile advocacy throughout La Paz County.
+In 2015, we changed our name to Colorado River Regional Crisis Services to reflect our broader mission of providing not only residential services, but also community based and mobile advocacy throughout La Paz County and surrounding rural communities.

-Today, CRRCS continues to evolve to meet survivors where they are with dignity, safety, and unwavering support.
+Today, CRRCS remains dedicated to meeting survivors where they are through trauma informed, survivor centered services grounded in dignity, safety, and hope.

 Program Philosophy

-Together, we can create a community where survivors are believed, supported, and safe.
+Together, we can build safer, stronger communities where survivors are believed, supported, and empowered to heal and thrive.

 Rooted in the heart of rural western Arizona, our program embraces the unique cultures and experiences of La Paz County and the Colorado River Indian Tribes (CRIT) reservation.
 Our advocates walk alongside survivors with care and respect for culture, offering confidential, personalized support that honors each person’s journey.